 We use the experimental data of a web survey conducted in the 2018 on the union delegates of the Italian General Confederation of Labor (CGIL).

-The sample members (N = 5.494) were stratified by geographical area and type of trade union category, therefore they were randomly assigned (within the strata) to two groups: the group with the "link" and the group of e-mail invitation with the "first question" included.
-The e-mail text sent to the two groups was different only in the final statement.
-At the end of the e-mail text (the same for both groups), the first question of the questionnaire was reported in the "first question" group, while the link of the survey was included in the "link" group.
-The first question in the questionnaire is "How many years have you joined the Italian General Confederation of Labor union?"
-Delegate e-mails were not all available at the same time.
-For this reason the delegates received the invitation via e-mail (also called "first stimulus") at four different times, between 22 May and 15 June.
-To analyze our data we adopt both bi-varied and multi-varied analyzes.
+The members of the sample (N = 5.494) were stratified by geographical area and type of trade union category, then they were randomly assigned (within the strata) to two groups: the group with the "link" and the group of invitation to email with the “first question” included.
+The text of the email sent to the two groups was different only in the final statement.
+At the end of the e-mail text (the same for both groups), the first question of the questionnaire was reported in the "first question" group, while the survey link was included in the "link" group.
+The first question of the questionnaire is "How many years have you joined the Italian General Confederation of Labor union?".
+Delegate emails were not all available at the same time.
+For this reason the delegates received the invitation via e-mail (also called “first stimulus”) at four different times, between 22 May and 15 June.
+To analyze our data we use both bi-varied and multi-varied analyzes.

 Four main results stand out from our analyzes:

-- The email invitation with the first embedded question is more effective in increasing the survey response than the invitation of the link only
+- The email invitation with the first question embedded is more effective in increasing survey response than just the link invitation

 - There are no differences in completion time

 - The number of break-offs is higher in the "first question" group than in the "link" group

 - There are no differences by age group, gender and CGIL registration